-Not surprisingly, other research has reached similar conclusions, that the "representative consumer" approach often produces results that differ markedly from models that take a bottoms-up approach and try to aggregate the actions of individuals.7 in income and lifestyle changes such as aging or change in location-is cut off, Procrustes-style.
+Not surprisingly, other research has reached similar conclusions, that the "representative consumer" approach often produces results that differ markedly from models that take a bottoms-up approach and try to aggregate the actions of individuals.

+But these problems are airily dismissed.
+The essence of real-world consumer behavior-varied tastes, shifting buying patterns in response to changes in income and lifestyle changes such as aging or change in location-is cut off, Procrustes-style.
 Only one conclusion is acceptable: that a market economy produces maximum social welfare.
 Most people object to that sort of faux science of using theory to justify preordained conclusions and trying to persuade the young and impressionable when practiced by creationists.
 Yet the exact same logic by certain schools of economics elicits nary a protest.